Support for Childcare Costs for Disabled Children

 Children who are certified as severely sight impaired or blind are also disabled for the purposes of Tax-Free Childcare.

-You won’t be able to use Tax-Free Childcare if you get any Tax Credits or Universal Credit, and applying for Tax-Free Childcare will mean that your Tax Credits or UC will be stopped.
+You won’t be able to use Tax-Free Childcare if you get Universal Credit.
+Applying for Tax-Free Childcare will mean that your Universal Credit will be stopped.
 If you are in a childcare voucher scheme, applying for Tax-Free Childcare will also stop your vouchers.

 Childcare Vouchers